ues-io/uesio/README.md

   npm run build-all
 ```

 - Optional.
+If you'd like to work with firestore on your local machine, do follow the instructions [here](#local-firestore).
+- Optional.
 Install [Oh My Zsh](https://ohmyz.sh/)
 - Optional.
 [Add a SSH key to your github account](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 - Optional.
 Install [iTerm2](https://www.iterm2.com/) (for macOS user)